 Love does not grow at the same pace in all of us.
 While it is true that profound romantic flourishing involves mutual loving attitudes, this does not mean that you should hide your love just because your beloved is not (yet) as in love with you as you are with him or her.
 You should be honest and open about your attitude and give your partner the time he or she needs for feelings toward you to develop into profound love.
 The development might be gradual.
 It might reveal itself in "softer," more indirect expressions of love, such as calling you "My love," or saying "I send you my love," or "I love what I see in you," until, finally, the direct declaration "I love you" might be spoken.

 The fact that one goes slowly does not indicate that one is not still advancing, or that one is less committed to the journey than the person who gets there faster—often, in reality, the opposite is true.
 We should respect different personalities and not expect our partner to feel and express the same things we do at the same time.
 Profound love is for the long term, and so it is possible that sometime in the future, both lovers will feel profound love and be able to reveal it.
-Rushing to achieve an unripe romantic profundity is often harmful—patience and calmness is the name of the game (Ben-Ze'ev, 2019).
+Rushing to achieve an unripe romantic profundity is often harmful—patience and calmness is the name of the game (Ben-Ze'ev, The Arc of Love, 2019).

 "I love you—I am at rest with you—I have come home." — Dorothy L. Sayers